UK Tax Deadline: Prep Crypto Taxes & Save Money in January

 We’ll be guiding you through how to best prepare for your UK crypto taxes to make sure you’re not left panicking come tax time.

 The UK financial year runs from the 6th of April to the 5th of April every year.
-So the current financial year is the 6th April 2022 to the 5th April 2023.
+So the previous financial year is from the 6th of April 2023 to the 5th of April 2024.

 Why does all this matter?